cozy/cozy-docs/src/documents/en/mobile/import-google.html.md

 ## Retrieve authentication token.

-To import your data from your Google account, you should connect you on your account and retrieve an authentication token.
+To import your data from your Google account, you must connect to your account and retrieve an authentication token.

 This token allows Cozy to access to your Google data.